Digital-Media/mongoshop/EXERCISES.md

 See [GeoPoint Documentation](https://www.mongodb.com/docs/atlas/atlas-search/near/#std-label-near-ref) for more information.
 Maybe review the documentation for defining field mappings again.

+- Change one entry of shipwrecks and change it in a way, that geo queries are possible on an Object `location`.
+- Use the existing array `coordinates` and surround it with a `location` `Object` that contains `type: "Point"` and the array `coordinates: [ ... , ... ]`.
+- Then convert 4 more documents in the same way.
-- Create a search index on shipwrecks in sample_geospatial with the button "Search Indexes" on the right tab.
+- Create a search index on shipwrecks in sample_geospatial with the button "Search Indexes" on the right tab containing.
 - Click the "Create Index" button and use either the visual editor or the JSON-Editor to do so.
+- Define an index containing the fields location of type geo, feature_type and watlev of type string.
 - To start a query press the button "Query" in the list of "Search Indexes"
 - Type **visible** into the search field.
 - Press the Search button.